 The Agency purchases commercial, property and casualty insurance coverage at levels consistent with coverages on similar facilities.
 The policies' deductible dollar amounts vary depending on the type of coverage.
-Excess liability coverage for most claims against the Agency is \$100.0 million.
-Generally, the maximum risk that the Agency would be exposed to is limited to \$0.3 million for most casualty claims, \$0.5 million for property claims, and \$25.0 million for earthquakes.
+Excess liability coverage for most claims against the Agency is \$100.0 million and property is covered under an all-risk policy to replacement value.
+Generally, the maximum risk that the Agency would be exposed to is limited to \$0.3 million for most casualty claims and \$0.5 million for property claims.
 No claims have exceeded the limits of property or liability insurance in any of the past three years.
 There were no significant reductions in coverage compared to the prior year.